Will you be open all year long?

 How long does it take to cook the meat?

-Our cook times vary depending on the type of meat, but guarantee everything to below and slow (even when we’re all feeling impatient).
-Chicken and Spareribs typically take about 5-6 hours, Beef Brisket varies from 10-14 depending on the size of the cut and our Pork Shoulder takes around 10 hours.
-Those tasty sausage links and our savory bacon take around an hour until they are ready for serving.
+Cook times vary based on the type of meat.
+Chicken and spare ribs typically take about 5-6 hours, beef brisket takes 12-14 hours depending on the size of the cut and our pork shoulder cooks in about 10 hours.
+Our sausage links and savory bacon take around an hour until they are ready for serving.

 Are you sure this meat is cooked thoroughly?